Milk allergies in babies

 • Calcium-fortified fruit juices.

-Speak to your healthcare professional about your calcium intake to ensure you’re getting what you need.
+Speak to your healthcare professional about your calcium and vitamin D intake to ensure you’re getting what you need.

 Cows’ milk allergy and formula fed babies

 Many milks aren’t suitable for babies with a cows’ milk allergy.
-Soya-based products in particular, including soya based formula, are not recommended for babies under six months old.
+Soya-based products, including soya infant formula, are not recommended for babies under six months old.
 This is because they contain plant-based compounds with oestrogen-like properties known as phytoestrogens.
-Research has shown that 30–50% of babies who react to cows’ milk-based formulas might also react to soya-based formulas10,11.
+Research has shown that 30–50% of babies who react to cows’ milk-based formulas might also react to soy-based formulas5.

 Another type of formula unsuitable for babies with a cows’ milk allergy, is partially hydrolysed formula.
-These are widely available in supermarkets, and they often feature claims that they’re easier to digest12.
-However, their proteins are only partially broken down and can cause an allergic reaction.
+The proteins in this type of milk are only partially broken down and can still cause an allergic reaction10.

 If you’re concerned that your baby has a cows’ milk allergy and you want more information on diagnosis or the side effects of cows’ milk alternatives, it’s very important to consult your doctor or healthcare professional, and not self-prescribe with over-the-counter milk alternatives.